Associate Professor Naomi Allen

 BSc, MSc, DPhil

-Associate Professor in Epidemiology
+Professor in Epidemiology

 - Clinical Trial Service Unit

-Naomi Allen is an Associate Professor in Epidemiology, based in the Clinical Trial Service Unit and Epidemiological Studies Unit.
+Naomi Allen is a Professor in Epidemiology, based in the Clinical Trial Service Unit and Epidemiological Studies Unit.
 She has worked predominantly on large-scale prospective studies such as EPIC and the Million Women Study and has a keen research interest in the role of diet, hormones and circulating biomarkers in cancer development.
 She is co-Principal Investigator of the Endogenous Hormones, Nutritional Biomarkers and Prostate Cancer Collaborative Group, which aims to conduct individual pooled analyses of the relationship between circulating biomarkers and prostate cancer risk from cohort studies from around the world.
 In 2011, she became Senior Epidemiologist for UK Biobank and helps co-ordinate record linkage of routine health-related datasets into the study.

 Theoretical potential for endometrial cancer prevention through primary risk factor modification: Estimates from the EPIC cohort

 ALLEN N. and Travis R., (2020), International Journal of Cancer

 Hormone-related diseases and prostate cancer: An English national record linkage study.